cblackw2/nccapa-data/README.md

 ## Features

 - Data ingestion and preview from CSV files.
-- Visualization of nonconformance counts by department.
+- Visualization of nonconformance counts by Site.
 - Integration with OpenAI API to generate detailed insight reports.
 - User-friendly web interface built with Streamlit.